-Singles Day, Black Friday and Cyber Monday generated almost $40 billion in sales last year.
-These and other shopping dates are taking hold globally and extending the shipping dates each year.
-The entire holiday season sees a rush on popular items all over the world, with top-selling items often running out-of-stock as doting parents or friends rush to pick up the hottest gifts of the year.
+Throughout the entire holiday season, retailers all over the world see a rush on popular items, with top-selling items often running out-of-stock as doting parents or friends hurry to pick up the hottest gifts of the year.

 Holiday season or otherwise, customers get incredibly frustrated when the item they’re looking for is out of stock; but it doesn't necessarily have to mean lost sales or loyalty.

-- Reach your customers without them installing any app.
+- Reach your customers without them installing an app

-Here are four ways you can use SMS as back in stock notifications to bring consumers back to your store this holiday season.
+Here are four ways you can use SMS to send back in stock notifications that will bring your customers back to your store and website this holiday season.

-These messages not only remind the customer that they were looking for this item and that you are thinking of them by sending them an availability alert but also bring the offline and online together, a critical factor to deliver a good customer experience.
+These messages not only remind the customer that they were looking for this item and that you are thinking of them by sending them an availability alert, but they also bring the offline and online together which is a critical factor when trying to deliver a good customer experience.

 Just in case the customer isn’t able to immediately click on the link to purchase the item, you can send a message with the option to hold the item for a period that works for your business.
 The customer can reply to this message with a keyword, for example, the word "RESERVE", to hold the item.
-If the customer does not act on your message, do a follow up the next day explaining that the item is running out of stock and urge purchase ASAP.
+If the customer does not act on your message, do a follow up the next day explaining that the item is running out of stock and prompt them to complete their purchase.

-Consumers appreciate being in control of how they communicate – so do offer them the option to choose their channel of choice for reminder messages.
-Personalization is critical in customer engagement - in some cases, a carefully designed email will do the trick while some customers prefer image rich communication through through chat apps such as Viber.
+Consumers appreciate being in control of how they communicate – so try offering them the option to choose their channel of choice for reminder messages.
+Personalization is critical in customer engagement - in some cases, a carefully designed email will do the trick, while some customers prefer image-rich communication through chat apps or Rich Communication Services (RCS).

 Not only do you reach them through their preferred mode of communication, but you also secure a contact point for future marketing.

-If you cannot get the out of stock items in time for holiday delivery, let your customer know: but use the opportunity to flag alternative items that you do have in stock that might address their needs.
-Be very specific with your suggestions for other options.
+If you cannot get the out of stock items in time for holiday delivery, let your customer know and use the opportunity to flag alternative items that you do have in stock that might address their needs.
+It's also important to be very specific with your suggestions for other options.

-- Suggest items under the same brand, a competitor or previous versions which may cost less.
+- Suggest items under the same brand, a competitor, or previous versions

-- Suggest the item in a different style, color or brand, for example.
+- Suggest the same or similar item in a different style, color, or brand

-If you won’t be able to get the item back in stock, send a discount code on another item in your shop.
-You can tie the discount code into the alternatives that you suggested in the previous SMS or you can offer a blanket discount code or some other incentive.
+If you won’t be able to get the item back in stock, send a discount code for another item in your shop.
+You can tie the discount code into the alternatives that you suggested in the previous SMS or you can offer a blanket discount code or another incentive.

 The holiday surge is crucial to boosting sales and hitting targets.
-Inventory management is a challenge and should you go out-of-stock, it is even more important to stay connected to the consumer.
+Inventory management is a challenge and should you go out-of-stock, it is even more important to stay connected with your customers.
 Sending back in stock alert messages through a platform like Infobip is a cost-effective yet impactful way to keep the channels open.